DevDh/aem-im2txt/showandtell/README.md

     python image_generator_rest.py

-The above command will results:
+    In my case, the above command resulted like:

          * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
          * Restarting with stat
          * Debugger is active!